jimvdl/rs-cache/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://oldschool.runescape.wiki/images/thumb/7/74/Water_rune_detail.png/800px-Water_rune_detail.png?4e790" width="10"> &nbsp;[Documentation](https://docs.rs/rs-cache)\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://oldschool.runescape.wiki/images/thumb/e/ef/Nature_rune_detail.png/800px-Nature_rune_detail.png?a062f" width="10"> &nbsp;[Examples](examples/)

-## Safety
+# Safety

-This crate internally uses [memmap](https://crates.io/crates/memmap) and this is safe because: the RuneScape cache is a read-only binary file system which is never modified by any process, and should never be modified. [`Mmap`](https://docs.rs/memmap/0.7.0/memmap/struct.Mmap.html) provides basic file safety with [`std::fs::File`](https://doc.rust-lang.org/std/fs/struct.File.html).
-It is not possible to prevent parallel access to a certain file and prevent modifications.
-Therefore file-backed mapped memory is inherently unsafe.
+In order to read bytes in a high performant way the cache uses [memmap2](https://crates.io/crates/memmap2).
+This can be unsafe because of its potential for _Undefined Behaviour_ when the underlying file is subsequently modified, in or out of process.
+Using `Mmap` here is safe because the RuneScape cache is a read-only binary file system.
+The map will remain valid even after the `File` is dropped, it's completely independent of the `File` used to create it.
+When the `Cache` is dropped memory will be subsequently unmapped.

 ## Features
 The cache's protocol defaults to OSRS.
-In order to use the RS3 protocol you can enable the _**rs3**_ feature flag.
+In order to use the RS3 protocol you can enable the `rs3` feature flag.
 A lot of types derive [serde](https://crates.io/crates/serde)'s `Serialize` and `Deserialize`.
-To enable (de)serialization on most types use the _**serde-derive**_ feature flag.
+To enable (de)serialization on any compatible types use the `serde-derive` feature flag.

 ## Quick Start